margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the light in the darkness
 * Grateful for the reflection and the Source
 * Grateful to recall the ideas of Universal and Particular and to remember ideas from metaphysics
-* Grateful for the "Adopt A Street" - no more litter in the city
+* Grateful for the "Adopt A Street" sign - no more litter in the city
 * Grateful that every step to different people is leading closer to more Truth, more awareness, more perspective, more progress, more perception
 * Grateful for the time spent reading the Qur'an
 * Grateful for the ideas of enlightenment, day and night, light and dark in the Bible